Service & Downloads

-18.3 The Customer shall promptly inform PHCEU in Writing if he comes to know of (i) any actual or potential claim that the Products or the Services infringe any intellectual property rights of a third party; and (ii) any actual or potential third-party claims in relation to it (iii) any actual or potential infringement by any third party of the rights of PHCEU or of its licensors to intellectual property.
+18.3 The Buyer shall promptly inform PHCEU in Writing if he comes to know of (i) any actual or potential claim that the Products or the Services infringe any intellectual property rights of a third party; and (ii) any actual or potential third-party claims in relation to it (iii) any actual or potential infringement by any third party of the rights of PHCEU or of its licensors to intellectual property.

 18.4 PHCEU has the unconditional right to, in the event of an infringement, presumed or proven, suspend the fulfilment of the Agreement in part or in full, or to terminate the Agreement.

 Article 19: Pledge of Compliance

 19.1 The Buyer represents and warrants that, in connection with the Agreement or the business resulting therefrom: (i) it is fully cognisant of the anti-bribery laws applicable to the performance of the Agreement, including but not limited to the U.S. Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act, and will comply with all such laws; (ii) neither it nor a related party has made, offered or authorised, or will make, offer or authorise any payment, gift, promise or other advantage, including a facilitation payment.

 19.2 The Buyer undertakes to immediately notify PHCEU in Writing if in connection with the Agreement or the business resulting therefrom it receives or becomes aware of any request from any person for any payment, gift, promise or other advantage of the type mentioned in Article 19.1.